 This is very simple best practice but still many do not follow this and as a consequence end up chasing their own tail while troubleshooting complex issues.
-In its simplicity, many of larger enterprise setups are equipped with hundreds of devices and this requires 24/7 attention from the team.
+In its simplicity, many larger enterprise setups are equipped with hundreds of devices and this requires 24/7 attention from the team.
 Operation teams should document all bits and pieces that happen to the environment, devices and test runs.
 By doing great homework with docs, the team will it easier to maintain and upgrade the environment when needed.
 Want to learn all of the tips of building in-house device lab?
 Download our ebook.

 Keep your devices cool

 Everything is about power nowadays.
 It has quickly become the most important things for all electronic devices.
-And that power and its consumption is the most important thing to contribute the temperature of the system.
+And that power and its consumption is the most important thing to contribute to the temperature of the system.
 Even smaller changes in temperature can mean that lots of devices are malfunctioning (this should never be underestimated!) and go offline.
 When you set up the device pool, please make sure you let enough space for those devices to “breath”.
 If you stack them like in the picture below, you won’t see long-lasting lab – it will quickly put you in a fire, literally.

 Monitor the charging of devices

 You naturally need to make sure your devices get enough power to perform.
 Once those devices are 24/7 plugged in, maybe surprisingly, those devices need to be constantly monitored if they get enough power.
-The battery as hardware component doesn’t always allow full charging and easily gives up when it is constantly kept in charging mode.
+The battery as a hardware component doesn’t always allow full charging and easily gives up when it is constantly kept in charging mode.
 Make sure you monitor those devices!